Jane Dillon

-Jane Dillon (née Young) is a British designer, educator and artist.
+Jane Dillon FRSA, née Mary Jane Young (born 1943, Manchester, UK) is a British designer, educator and artist.
 She made significant contributions to furniture and Architectural lighting design across America and Europe.
 One of the few female international designers of her generation, Dillon's work encompassed contract and domestic furniture, lighting, textiles and glassware.

+Biography

-Dillon was a pupil at Adcote School in Shropshire, then studied design at Manchester College of Art, then furniture at Royal College of Art (RCA) in London.
+Dillon was a pupil at Adcote School in Shropshire.
+She studied interior design at Manchester College of Art between 1961 and 1965, and subsequently in 1968, completed a Master's degree in furniture design at the Royal College of Art (RCA) in London.

 Between 1968 and 1971, Dillon worked at Olivetti in Milan under Ettore Sottsass.
 She later founded her own studio, Charles and Jane Dillon Associates, in London.

 For over 30 years, Dillon taught design at the RCA and was made an Honorary Fellow in 2007.
 Her complete studio archives are held at the Victoria and Albert Museum.